wp-plugins/ecampaign/readme.txt

 or post.
 The sequence of events is:

 1. The site visitor is presented with a prepared email.
-2. The visitor adds their name, email address, postal address etc. and can customize the text of the email.
+2. The visitor adds their name, email address, postal address etc. and can or may be required to customize the text of the email.
 3. The visitor clicks on 'Send email'.
 4. The email is sent to the target email address(s) and copied to the visitor's address.